vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 mixed instruments, multiple regions, and an envelope variant, produces identical bytes for all 9,216 SF2/DLS outputs.

+### Retain decoded samples through SoundFont writing

+Remove the SoundFont-only sample record and the pass that moved every decoded sample into it.
+The sample-header writer calculates its frame offsets directly, including padding, and checks their range before narrowing.
+Names, tuning, PCM, and loop data continue to use the shared decoded-sample record.
+This removes another type, an unused local-index field, and 34 production lines.

+The full build and all 17 CTest targets pass without compiler warnings.
+Extend the 4,608-configuration differential test to three sample lengths, multiple sample references, loop offsets, tuning, and an empty name.
+All 9,216 SF2/DLS outputs remain byte-for-byte identical to the earlier exporter.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,